Abarim Publications' online Biblical Greek Dictionary

 αυλη

 The noun αυλη (aule) describes any enclosed space, usually without a roof, like a sheep pen or a court around the main house.
-It is thought to stem from a Proto-Indo-European root "hwes-", meaning to dwell or to pass the night in, from which also stems the noun αυλις (aulis), meaning tent or night-dwelling (see below), the verbs ιαυω (iauo), to sleep or pass the night, and αω (ao), to sleep (but not the English word hall, curiously enough).
+It is thought to stem from the same Proto-Indo-European root as the word αστυ (astu), town (see above), namely the root "hwes-", meaning to dwell or to pass the night in.
+From this same root also come the noun αυλις (aulis), meaning tent or night-dwelling (see below), the verbs ιαυω (iauo), to sleep or pass the night, and αω (ao), to sleep (but not the English word hall, curiously enough).
 The Hebrew equivalent of the noun αυλη (aule) would be שך (sok), booth, hence the name Succoth and the Feast of Booths.

 Save for our noun αυλη (aule), none of these related words made it into the New Testament (the word for sleep that is used is υπνος, hupnos), and by the time of the New Testament, our noun no longer described a quiet place to sleep but rather a place to gather, to conduct business or to spend one's noisy evenings with festive friends.
 To the general Koine user, this would have made our noun much more akin the noun αυλος (aulos), pipe or flute (see below), than words having to do with sleep.